PuchToTalk/Unicef-challenge/README.md

 - **Analyze Mobility Trends Over Time**: Identify peaks and drops in mobility across different days and time windows.
 - **Cluster Areas with Similar Behavior**: Group areas based on origin-destination coordinates to identify zones with persistent movement.
 - **Identify Vulnerable Areas**: Highlight regions with the highest mobility increases during the crisis.
-- **Predict Reduction (%)**: Use machine learning to explain and predict mobility reduction based on key features.

 ---